 You can also go straight from Guatemala City Airport to Antigua, which is most backpackers’ first stop in Guatemala.
 You could also head straight to other places in Guatemala such as Lake Atitlan or Quetzaltenango, depending on the route you want to take.

-The Guatemalan Tourist Trail
+The Guatemala Tourist Trail

 The majority of people we met were travelling roughly this route: